Klaifer/8puzzle/README.md

 # 8 puzzle

-Simple implementation of 8 puzzle
+A simple implementation of 8 puzzle, using breadth search.